niskrev/PhDEcon108/_sources/03-Assignments/HW6/README.md

 ### Part 1

-Load the data from data/data.txt in your HW6 directory.
+Load the data from data/data.txt in your HW6 directory (check the `loadtxt()` function in `numpy`).
 Using the first 500 observations (training sample) and the `ARIMA` function of statsmodels, estimate ARMA(p,q) models for all combinations of AR and MA lags of between 0 and 4, with and without a constant.
 Find out and report which specifications minimize the AIC and the BIC criteria.
 Plot the ACFs and PACFs of the residuals of those specifications in a 2x2 plot with titles indicating the order and whether a constant is included.

 ### Part 2